Your SnapLands Team

 Born and raised in Colorado, Richie is intimately connected to the mountains and plains of the Colorado Plateau.
 He obtained his master’s degree from Appalachian State University where he developed a fondness for the flora of the Southern Appalachians.
 As an avid rock climber with a penchant for large boulders, he is often found hiding within the talus fields of the Colorado alpine.

-Larissa Murray is the Project Manager of Ecological Restoration at SnapLands, where she leads land health monitoring and restoration efforts across working landscapes.
-With a background in wildlife technology and a proven track record coordinating multimillion-dollar projects, Larissa brings a unique blend of ecological expertise and operational leadership to every initiative.
+Larissa Murray is the Project Manager of Ecological Restoration at SnapLands, overseeing land health monitoring and restoration across working landscapes.
+With a background in wildlife technology and a record of managing complex, multimillion-dollar projects, she brings strong ecological insight and operational leadership to every effort.

 Skyler graduated with a Bachelor of Science in Fish, Wildlife, and Conservation Biology and a minor in Restoration Ecology.
 He brings exceptional professionalism to his field work.
 In his down time, he is frequently backpacking in the Rocky Mountains and finding good reason to travel, go birding, and explore the outdoors.